elastisys/kube-insight-manifests/README.md

 This project is very much a work in progress.
 Additional manifests will be added as components are added to the stack.

-For the time being there isn't a single isntaller script but the [manifests](manifests) need to be deployed one-by-one.
+For the time being there isn't a single installer script but the [manifests](manifests) need to be deployed one-by-one.
 See the [deploy section](#deploy) for additional details.